GNOME/gimp/.gitlab/merge_request_templates/default.md

 - Make sure no trailing spaces or tabs are left out.

 - Check the following option when making your request:
-  "*Allow commits from members who can merge to the target branch.*" -->
+  "*Allow commits from members who can merge to the target branch.*"

+- No AI-generated contents allowed (neither code nor text, images…).
+  Only human created works please! -->